The more a child can focus, the better their outcomes!

 - Increase appropriate peer interactions (turn taking, sharing, problem solving peer interactions)

-- With adult support, be able to state and appropriately use tools or strategies to be in control of their energy levels and behavior
+- With adult support, be able to appropriately use tools or strategies to be in control of their energy levels and behavior

-- Learn to recognize their energy level and emotional state
+- Learn to recognize their energy level, emotional state, and signals from their body

 - Learn strategies and tools to help with managing energy levels and emotional states